-Here are some important items you need to be aware of if you’re considering a refinance in 2019.
-Below is a general update to the important aspects of the refinance process and refinance guidelines.
+Here are some important items you need to be aware of if you’re considering a refinance in 2020 (updated).
+Below is a general update to the important aspects of the refinance process and refinance guidelines in California.
 For more specific information you can call us directly at 1-800-550-5538 or contact us through our website.
-Generally speaking a refinance should take 3-4 weeks from when we received all the requested documentation.
-For a few loan scenarios it may even take less than 3 weeks.
+Generally speaking a refinance should take four weeks from when we received all the requested documentation.
+For a few loan scenarios it may be 3 weeks or less.

 A More Efficient Process:

 If you haven’t done a refinance in the last 12-24 months then you’re probably unaware of how efficient the loan process has become.
 Initial disclosures can be signed electronically, documents can be uploaded directly to us and underwriting is less than a week (sometimes as little as 24-48 hours).
 And in some cases we do not need an appraisal which helps speed things along.